apitoolkit/testkit/README.md

 ## Using Environment Variables

-Testkit supports environment variables in two ways:
+Testkit supports environment variables in two ways: **using a `.env` file** or **directly setting environment variables**.

-1. Using a `.env` file.
-2. Directly setting environment variables.

 These approaches allow users to configure and customize their test scripts without exposing sensitive data and making it easier to switch between different environments and scenarios seamlessly.
 Here's how each method works:

 Using a `.env` file involves creating a text file named `.env` in the test script's directory and defining `KEY=VALUE` pairs for each environment variable.
 Testkit automatically loads these variables from the `.env` file during test execution.
 Here's an example `.env` file: